 “Foul.”
 My mother would say about Prince, as she slightly moved her toes in rhythm with the beat.

 “Hypocrite.”
 I’d think, observing her trailer park level judgment.

 The Beautiful Ones really did hurt me all the time, the ones I loved as a child, the ones I thought I loved as a teenager, and I wept, curled up, learning about human connection.
 These lyrics were able to touch me more than any gospel song harmonically programming me to a god I was still trying to figure out, who I still feared.
 When I listened to Baby I’m a Star, I felt a small urge of empowerment.

-I was working on a project a while ago and listening to the Prince channel on my Slacker Radio.
+I was working on a project a while ago and listening to the Prince channel on my Amazon Echo Dot my favorite thing to drag around the house since music is my muse.
 The song “America”, one of America’s most underrated yet most patriotic song ever composed, came on, and suddenly I was swept back to my high school days.
 My mind wandered to something I’d never explored before.

 In 2001, Prince converted to the Jehovah Witness faith.
 I began to wonder how Prince’s music would change with the morphing of his mental belief system.
 I set off to explore his discography and study the patterning which may have emerged through his own spiritual journeys.
 Prince had already proven to be a revolutionary artist, Sign of the Times being a top-seller and another one of my favorites at the age of eighteen in the late eighties era.